Avenida Alvear 1661, Buenos Aires

-The custom semi–circular desks allow room service to just bring up an extension, but the chairs are not ergonomic.
-Well–designed baths have two entrances, with a dressing room, large tub, separate shower stall with rain shower, separate WC, and an excellent array of toiletries.
-Over half the accommodations are classified as suites, though the numerous Park Suites are really larger one–room junior suites with an additional sitting area, Bang and Olufson stereos, and double vanities in the larger bath.
-All of them also feature a glass wall with a curtain between the bath and bedroom.
-Rooms that face the interior gardens have a better view than those facing out.
+Over half the 165 rooms are classified as suites, though the numerous Park Suites are really larger one–room junior suites with an additional sitting area, Bang and Olufson stereos, and double vanities in the larger bath.
+Standard rooms start at 33 square meters, while the larger suites are 61 square meters.
+Some suites have a balcony or a fireplace.
+Rooms that face the interior gardens have a much better view than those facing out.
 The suites in the original palace building feel larger and have retained some of the original period details.
-Housekeeping checks in three times daily.